DataJuggler/DataTier.Net/README.md

 Update 8.23.2019: I am excited to announce the release of DataTier.Net version 1.3.0.

 This version works with either .Net Framework or .Net Core.
-I have only tested with Blazor Preview 8, and you must use tthe pre release preview of System.Data.SQLClient 4.7.0+ for it work with Blazor.
+I have only tested with Blazor Preview 8, and you must use tthe pre release preview of System.Data.SQLClient 4.7.0+ for it to work with Blazor.

 For .Net Framework projects, 4.6.1 of System.Data.SqlClient is installed when you add the Nuget package DataJuggler.Net.